The Most Interesting Man in the World (Family Guy)

 "The Most Interesting Man in the World" is the seventeenth episode of the twelfth season of the animated comedy series Family Guy and the 227th episode overall.
 It aired on Fox in the United States on April 13, 2014, and is written by Tom Devanney and directed by Joseph Lee.
 The episode features Dennis Farina in one of his final appearances before his death.
 It is the last episode Ron Jones composed for the series, leaving Walter Murphy in charge of the musical score for future seasons.

-In the episode, when Peter takes Stewie to the park for some quality father-son time, he mistakenly takes the wrong baby home, prompting Lois to call him an idiot and fed up with him.
+In the episode, when Peter takes Stewie to the park for some quality father-son time, he mistakenly takes the wrong baby home, prompting Lois to call him an idiot and be fed up with him, which hurts his feelings.
 Determined to prove to her that he is a responsible adult, Peter goes on business trips to Chicago, New York City, San Francisco and St. Louis, returning as an intelligent, classy man.

 Plot

 When Lois goes out with Bonnie to the shooting range (which creeped Joe out on her last visit since the target was a paraplegic man), she tells Peter to take Stewie to the park in order to spend time with him.
 Bored at the park, Peter decides to sneak off to The Drunken Clam when Joe and Quagmire tell him that 60 clowns have arrived, so he leaves one of his eyes at the park.
 When Lois calls him at the bar, he rushes out to grab Stewie but accidentally takes the wrong child (whom Stewie happened to befriend).
 Arriving home, he tries to cover it up in front of Lois; but she finds out just as another woman arrives with Stewie.
 An enraged Lois yells at Peter and calls him an idiot and fed up with him, hurting his feelings.

 Commiserating with the guys at The Drunken Clam, Quagmire suggests Peter broaden his horizons.
-At the Pawtucket Brewery, Stella turns down Angela's order to go to Chicago for a business trip since she is planning to watch the "Deaf Games" (a boxing match where deaf boxers fight each other).
+At the Pawtucket Brewery, Stella turns down Angela's order to go to Chicago for a business trip since she is planning to watch the "Deaf Games" (a boxing match where deaf boxers fight each other to death).
 Peter takes Angela's offer and takes over the trip, where he takes advantage of a short meeting to visit Chicago's cultural offerings.
 He makes many more business trips to San Francisco, St. Louis, and New York, picking up more learning until he finally returns home refined and cultured, surprising his family.

-However, the new Peter's culture begins to alienate his friends and obstruct the usual family entertainment, replacing the television with a bookcase with different books where one of them happens to be Game of Thrones.
-Brian finds Lois sneaking television and she admits that Peter has become a nightmare and did not make her feel dumb before.
+However, the new Peter's culture begins to alienate his friends and obstruct the usual family entertainment, replacing the TV with a bookcase with different books where one of them happens to be Game of Thrones.
+Brian finds Lois sneaking a TV and she admits that Peter has become a problem and did not make her feel dumb before.
 She then sends him to the dumbest city in the world, Tucson, Arizona.
 When he returns, he is back to normal much to the delight of Lois and Brian.